kim-taewoo/TIL_PUBLIC/Javascript/언어공부/call_apply_bind.md

 newVolume(2,6); // Now pi is 3.14159
 ```

 What is the use of Bind?
 It allows us to inject a context into a function which returns a new function with updated context.
 It means this variable will be user supplied variable.
-This is very useful while working with JavaScript events.
+This is very useful while working with JavaScript **events**.

 ## Scope